West of Shetland

 Solan - 100% operated

 Solan lies in Block 205/26a of the UK continental shelf.
-It is 96 kilometres North West of the Orkney Islands and 135 kilometres 135 kilometres west of Shetland.
+It is 96 kilometres North West of the Orkney Islands and 135 kilometres West of Shetland.
 The Solan field, which lies in a water depth of 135 metres comprises three producing wells and two injector wells tied back to a normally unmanned conventional steel platform.
 Oil is produced into a 300,000-barrel subsea storage tank and offloaded via shuttle tanker.
 First oil was achieved from Solan in April 2016.

 Clair - 7.5% non-operated